ThomasApplewhite/LexGame/Documentation/DevelopmentRetrospective.md

 - Data driven assets!
 Use and use them well!
 Great way to abstract out information into containers that don't have to be nodes.
 Godot 4 even lets you export resource types!
 They're like Unity Scriptable Objects in that way.
 - Learn how to spell 'Receive'.
 It's spelled "Recieve" in 90% of the game.
 - Figure out a better documentation methodology.
 Having a markdown compatible doc scheme is a good idea, but setting up your docs to easily turn into a GitHub wiki would be better!
 Also something that is easier to do automatically. idk just make it a bit easier on yourself.
+- Careful with signals!
+Just, like, in general.
+Changing them can be a pain!